YahiaElTai/ms-commerce/README.md

 ### Services

-1. Auth
+1. Authentication
-2. Cart
+2. Cart (In progress)
-3. Projects (Not yet implemented)
+3. Order (Not yet implemented)
-4. Order (Not yet implemented)
+4. Customer (Not yet implemented)
-5. Customer (Not yet implemented)
+5. Product (Not yet implemented)
-6. Product (Not yet implemented)
+6. Pricing (Not yet implemented)
+7. Account (Not yet implemented)

+   Inlcudes: Profile, Projects, Organizations

-7. Settings (Not yet implemented)
+8. Settings (Not yet implemented)

+   Inlcudes: Taxes, Shipping methods, Currencies, Countries

 Each service has basic CRUD operations with a highly simplified schema.